 Recovering from a brain injury relies on the brain’s plasticity—the ability for undamaged areas of the brain to take over functions of the damaged areas.
 It also relies on regeneration and repair of nerve cells.
 And most importantly, on the patient’s hard work to re-learn and compensate for lost abilities.
 In the early weeks or months, a rehabilitation team may be needed to help the recovery process.

 We will be with you every step of the way, to create a bespoke personal pathway that meets your loved ones needs.
-We can help to fund the professional services that will be needed and bridge the gap between inpatient services and community services.

 Following a brain injury, it is very common for the relationship to change between you and your loved one.
 Personality, behavioural, physical, and emotional changes, can all impact upon your relationship.